 At Apex, everyone’s insights and experiences matter.
 Our vast array of scientists, engineers, technical staff, and company leaders, are dedicated to our clients and communities, and we are committed to sharing our insights and experiences.
 Whether it’s recommendations on how to adjust to regulatory and legislative changes or lessons learned on the job site, you can expect our talented staff to routinely share their knowledge.

-As a leading national energy, water resources, and environmental consulting and engineering firm, our blog aims to educate, encourage thought-provoking discussions, and promote advancement in the industries in which we do business.
+As a leading water resources, environmental services, and health & safety firm, our blog aims to educate, encourage thought-provoking discussions, and promote advancement in the industries in which we do business.

 Many companies don’t have a formalized approach to addressing environmental risk.
 Do you?
 Are you among the many businesses that react to the most pressing concerns of the day instead of proactively managing environment issues?
 If so, you might find yourself paying financial penalties and high costs to remedy problems while jeopardizing your company’s image and reputation.

 Although hydraulic fracturing (‘fracking’) often occurs thousands of feet below the deepest aquifers, many claim that it impacts the quality of the local water supply.
 The EPA, in its draft study, Assessment of the Potential Impacts of Hydraulic Fracturing for Oil and Gas on Drinking Water Resources, stated that “hydraulic fracturing activities have not led to widespread, systematic impacts to drinking water resources.”